tomjaguarpaw/H2/posts/reverse-mode-automatic-differentiation.markdown

 -- made simpler

+## Warning: this article is old and rather idiosyncratic

+I have a much better explanation of reverse mode AD at [Automatic
+differentiation: source-to-source worked
+examples](../automatic-differentiation-worked-examples.md).
+I would
+advise you not to read this article.
+I'm only keeping it around for historical interest.

 In "[Symbolic expressions can be Automatically differentiated too](../symbolic-expressions-can-be-automatically-differentiated)" I demonstrated that forward mode Automatic Differentiation (AD) is not